 The reframing might be ‘It is important to you that he understands what you are saying’.
 So you have acknowledged the problem, but given it a positive emphasis.
 It helps both parties to hear messages in a different way.

-Management style is also crucial.
-The more old-fashioned command and control style of management can cause clashes.
+Management style is also crucial to avoid a clash at work.
+The more old-fashioned command and control style of management can cause crashes.
 It’s much healthier to empower and motivate people by setting objectives and then letting people do things their own way.

 Listening to your staff is important not just for improving your business but for their working environment.
 If they are happy then they work harder and bring in more business for you.